bersavosh/GC_cat/README.md

 `$ gc 47tuc`

+**Note**: It is possible to simply download one of the two scripts and simply run those, without the database files.
+The script can either search for the catalog files locally (within the same directory as the script) or online (from this repository).
+To set the script to look online primarily, you can set `online = True` in the script.
+This option will prioritize looking for catalog file online.
+If you do not wish the module to read anything online and want it to read the local copy, you can reset `online = False` (this is the default setting).

 ## Updating:
 The catalog is being maintained and updated intermittently.
 These updates are automatically applied to the catalog files (`gc_cat.fits` and `gc_cat.txt`).
-By default, the command-line module first tries to access the database online and check if there are any updates, if failed to find/access the online database, it will look for a local copy of the catalog file in the same folder.
-If you do not want the module to check online at all, and just read the local copy, you can change this in the script by setting `online = False` at the top of the script.
+You can either check the repository every once in a while to see when was the last update applied or you can set `online = True` in the CL module so it will automatically use the online copy of the catalog instead of a local copy.

 ## Contact:
 If you have questions/suggestion, feel free to contact [me](https://bersavosh.github.io/).